Dog Obedience Training School Courses - Certified Dog Trainer Curriculum

 This comprehensive Continuing Education Program (CEP), titled “The Art of Selling and Teaching Private Lessons,” is comprised of approximately 300 pages of highly-detailed, invaluable, critical information that every trainer should familiarize herself with in regards to conducting private lessons.
 Authored by Teoti Anderson, former president of the Association of Pet Dog Trainers (APDT), this CEP will ameliorate your knowledge of proper private-lesson training and will instruct you on such imperative topics as sales techniques and tips, understanding communication styles, the different types of private training, developing effective training plans, how to teach off-leash behaviors, and how to achieve client compliance in order to maximize the successfulness of your training.
 Additionally, the CEP covers advanced tips for marketing yourself and your business and includes essential information on liability protection, a necessity for every dog trainer.

-Upon completion of this course, you will have the proficiency and aptitude necessary in order to offer and administer effective private lessons within a client’s home, at a local park or at your own facility.
-Your knowledge of how to obtain clientele and conduct efficient private lessons will assist you in growing your business and maximizing its potential as you will have the ability to offer a plethora of training services to your clients aside from group classes.
+Upon completion of this course, you will have the proficiency and aptitude needed to offer and administer effective private lessons within a client’s home, at a local park or at your own facility.
+Knowing how to obtain clientele and conduct efficient private lessons will assist you in growing your business and maximizing its potential.
+You will be able to offer a plethora of training services to your clients aside from group classes.
+Additionally, The Art of Selling and Teaching Private Lessons CEP has been approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits.

 Pet Sitting and Dog Walking

-The animal industry is continually growing with new ways of caring for our pets.
-Two of the fastest growing animal services are pet sitting and dog walking.
-Using our decades of experience in the pet industry, ABC has created a Pet Sitting and Dog Walking Continuing Education Program (CEP) to help you offer this invaluable service to pet owners in your area.
-This CEP contains 400 pages of detailed material written by Wendy Bedwell-Wilson, author and former editor for Pet Product News International.
-Topics range from identifying and understanding body language, canine, feline and avian behavior, basic nutrition and hygiene, creating mental and physical stimulation, building relationships with your clients’ pets, personal and home owner safety, creating and maintaining schedules, walking a dog calmly on-leash, building clientele, and much more!
+The pet industry is one of the fastest and most consistently growing in the U.S. Two in-demand animal services are pet sitting and dog walking.
+Using our decades of experience in the pet industry, ABC created a Pet Sitting and Dog Walking Continuing Education Program (CEP) to help you offer these invaluable services to pet owners in your area.
+This CEP contains 400 pages of detailed material written by Wendy Bedwell-Wilson, author and former managing editor for Pet Product News International.
+Topics include identifying and understanding body language, canine, feline and avian behavior, basic nutrition and hygiene, creating mental and physical stimulation, building relationships with your clients’ pets, personal and home owner safety, creating and maintaining schedules, walking a dog calmly on-leash, building clientele, and much more!
+The Certification Council for Professional Dog Trainers (CCPDT) has approved the Pet Sitting and Dog Walking CEP for 21 CEU credits!
+Upon completion of this course, you will have a highly sought after service to provide to your clients and their pets.

 Cat Management and Training